Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-10.md

 ### Goal in Context

-As an *HR advisor* I want to produce a report on the cities in a district organised by largest population to smallest * so that *I can support population reporting of the district.*
+As an *Population Information Worker* I want to produce a report on the cities in a district organised by largest population to smallest * so that *I can support population reporting of the district.*

 ### Scope